 The Theology and Philosophy program offers a major with four areas of emphasis: Theology, Pastoral Ministry, Catholic and Franciscan Theology, and Philosophy and Ethics.
 Descriptions of the courses in Philosophy are listed on the following pages.
-Descriptions of courses in Theology are listed on pages 159-162, where a full description of the concentrations within the major may be found.
+Descriptions of courses in Theology are listed on pp. 163-165, where a full description of the concentrations within the major may be found.